Napoleon and the Jews

 The first laws to emancipate Jews in France were enacted during the French Revolution, establishing French Jews as citizens equal to other Frenchmen.
 In countries that Napoleon Bonaparte's ensuing Consulate and French Empire conquered during the Napoleonic Wars, Napoleon emancipated the Jews and introduced other ideas of liberty.
 Napoleon overrode old laws restricting Jews to ghettos and forcing them to wear badges identifying them as Jewish.
 In Malta, Napoleon ended the enslavement of Jews and permitted the construction of synagogues.
 He also lifted laws across Europe that limited Jews' rights to property, worship, and certain occupations.
-In anticipation of a victory in the Holy Land that failed to come about, he wrote a proclamation published in April 1799 for a Jewish homeland there.
+In 1940, a "Letter to the Jewish Nation" was published that allegedly had been written by Napoleon Bonaparte during the siege of Acre on 20 April 1799, in anticipation of a victory in the Holy Land that failed to come about.
+The authenticity of this source is highly dubious, however, especially as during the 141 years since the Egyptian campaign, no French original of this alleged letter had ever been published or referenced before, neither in part nor in full.

 In an effort to promote Jewish integration into French society, however, Napoleon also implemented several policies that eroded Jewish separateness.
+There were about 170,000 Jews in the empire, about a third of whom lived within the borders of the former France and most of whom were concentrated in the eastern departments.
 He restricted the practice of Jews lending money in the 1806 Decree on Jews and Usury, restricted the regions to which Jews were allowed to migrate, and required Jews to adopt formal names.
 He also implemented a series of consistories, which served as an effective channel utilised by the French government to regulate Jewish religious life.

 Historians have disagreed about Napoleon's intentions in these actions, as well as his personal and political feelings about the Jewish community.
 Some have said he had political reasons but did not have sympathy for the Jews.
 His actions were generally opposed by the leaders of monarchies in other countries.
 After his defeat by the Coalition against France, a counter-revolution swept many of these countries and restored discriminatory measures against the Jews.